Bealby/lisa-fairfield/README.md

 - **Mobile:** An overall average of 96% was recieved.
 No major changes to implement but potential for some further tweaks at a later date.
 - **Desktop:** An overall average of 93% was recieved.
-    **Search Engine Optimisation** scored the lowest and would need further anaylsis to improve
+    **Search Engine Optimisation** scored the lowest and requires further anaylsis to improve

 ### NON-AUTOMATED TESTING